 Applicants should have a minimum undergraduate GPA of 3.0, a score of 4.0 on the GRE Analytical Writing section, and a minimum score of 153 on the Verbal section of the GRE.

-Finally, a great deal of importance will be placed on the creative writing sample the applicants submit with their application.
+Finally, a great deal of importance will be placed on the creative writing sample as well as the application letter applicants submit.
 Applicants should submit up to 20 pages of prose fiction or non-fiction; 10-15 pages of poetry; or a one-page, double-spaced film treatment AND 30-40 pages of script (either a single script, multiple short scripts, or an act from a longer script).
 This writing sample will be evaluated by the MFA faculty.

 For more information about the program, contact Dr. David Bell at firstname.lastname@example.org

 MFA Creative Writing Faculty:

 Click on the image above to view a larger version.